jflamy/owlcms4/PrivacyPolicy.md

 ### Definitions

-For the purposes of this Privacy Policy:
+For the purpose of this Privacy Policy:

 - **Account** means a unique account created for You to access our Service or parts of our Service.
 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.